 - Editorial calendars are the secret sauce of a solid content strategy.
 Not only do they help you plan and organize your content, but they help you stay accountable and diligent on spacing out your content.

 - If you had 10 pieces of killer content ready to go, it would be better to spread them out and publish them over time rather than all at once.
-Google likes to establish how often you are CONSISTENTLY adding fresh content to your website.
+Consistency is what you should be striving for.